 Tool 3: Multi-line based Intra Prediction (MIP) (JVET-J0013 ETRI/Sejong Univ.)

 MIP uses weighted combination of two reference lines, the nearest reference line and the second nearest reference line to the CU, for intra prediction.
 Weighting factor 3/4 is used for the nearest reference line and weighting factor 1/4 is used for the second nearest reference line as shown in Figure 8.
-The MIP is applied when intra prediction mode is horizontal, vertical or angular mode.
+The MIP is applied when intra prediction mode is horizontal, vertical or angular mode for luma signal.

 For angular mode where interpolation filter applies, CF filter, 4-tap or bilinear is applied to the nearest reference line and bi-linear interpolation filter defined in HEVC is applied to the second nearest reference line.